Graduate teaching assistant jobs in Norman, OK - 122 jobs

 Opportunity at a Glance

-Chamberlain College of Nursing needs qualified Maternal Child Faculty (Part-Time) in our Bachelors of Science in Nursing program in Oklahoma.
+Chamberlain College of Nursing needs qualified Mental Health Clinical Faculty (part-time) in our Bachelors of Science in Nursing program in Oklahoma.

 Teaching is onsite (in clinical setting) with one of our clinical partners.
 Schedule: most commonly 12-hour rotations (7a-7p) for three to four consecutive days.